cloud-gov/federalist.18f.gov/pages/using-federalist/customer-responsibilities.md

 parent: Using Federalist
 ---

-## Your Responsiibilities when using Federalist
+## Your Responsibilities when using Federalist

 Using Federalist places certain responsibilities on you as the governmnet user of Federalist.
 GSA has many internal sites running on Federalist, but GSA cannot guarantee that Federalist is compatable with your agency's specific policies.